Warmbad, Namibia: Economy and Infrastructure

 The majority of Warmbad's approximately 1,200 inhabitants live in abject poverty, 90% are unemployed.
 There is no industry in the area, residents survive from old-age pensions and subsistence goat farming.

-The settlement features a school for 160 learners, a museum, situated in the former police station, and a church.
+The settlement features a school for 160 learners, a museum situated in the former police station and a church.

 Between 2004 and 2006 Warmbad was developed for tourism purposes, with the |Aixa-aibes healing hot spa as the main attraction.
-The project was supported by the Namibian and the German government and included the renovation of the public bath as well as the reconstruction of some of the historic buildings.
+The project was supported by the Namibian and the German governments and included the renovation of the public bath as well as the reconstruction of some of the historic buildings.
 While under South African mandate, the hot springs were sold to a private investor for 12,000 Rand.
-After Namibian independence, government bought the site back for five times that amount.
+After Namibian independence, the government bought the site back for five times that amount.
 The springs are now community property again.

 In 2009, Canadian mining company Xemplar Energy announced the discovery of significant Uranium deposits in the area.
 Xemplar has since been listed at the Namibian Stock Exchange.

 Dutch Reformed Church

 After the Second Boer War, some Afrikaners preferred emigration to German South West Africa over remaining in South Africa under British rule.
-As more Afrikaans-speakers came to the area, the need for a church speaking the language grew.
-Dutch Reformed Church in South Africa (NGK) pioneer the Rev. Leonard, who then had all South West Africa in his purview, ministered to settlers largely by ox and donkey cart.
+As more Afrikaans-speakers came to the area, the need for an Afrikaans church grew.
+Dutch Reformed Church in South Africa (NGK) pioneer, Rev. Leonard, who then had all South West Africa in his purview, ministered to settlers largely by ox and donkey cart.

 At the time, the Southwest was governed by the Upington synod and was known as the Dutch Reformed Church Gibeon, the mother church of all present Namibian NGK denominations.
 On June 23, 1928, the Warmbad congregation was split from the Dutch Reformed Church Keetmanshoop, itself an offshoot of Gibeon founded in 1924.
 On October 12, 1929, Dr. A.J.
 Stals was confirmed as the congregation's first pastor.
 He served during drought and the Great Depression until April 1935.
 On June 22, 1935, J.H.
 Steenkamp was invested as the church's next pastor.
 During his tenure, on May 14, 1939, near the railway station in Kalkfontein (now Karasburg), the cornerstone was laid for the main hall of the building that would house the Dutch Reformed Church Karasburg upon its founding in 1952.